+Look after your own wellbeing as well as your child’s.
 There are a range of emotions that come with grief – and they can come in any order.
 The stages of grief include shock, denial, anger, bargaining, depression and acceptance.

 You don’t have to share your details with us – there are lots of reasons why you might want to remain anonymous, which we will respect.
 All calls are confidential, and we will always seek your agreement before we share any of your details with other organisations.
 The only time we will share information without your consent is if we think there is a life-threatening situation, or if you or someone else might be at risk of significant harm.
 On these occasions we may need to contact the Police, Ambulance Service or Children’s Social Care.

-We also share anonymised data with the commissioners of this service.
-By using Parent Talk, you understand and give your explicit consent to this.
+We keep your chat data for up to seven years, and share anonymised data with the commissioners of this service.
+By using Parent Talk, you understand and give your explict consent to this.

 Your email address will not be used for any reason beyond giving you parenting information, support and advice.